google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

   be feasible to recover the label via a brute-force attack.
 * Avoid using publicly trusted certificates to secure private domain space.

-CAs are advised to carefully consider each request to redact a label.
+CAs are advised to carefully consider each request to redact a label using the
+{{redacting_labels}} mechanism.
 When a CA believes that redacting a particular label would be futile, we advise rejecting the redaction request.
-TLS clients may have policies that forbid redaction, so redaction should only be used when it's absolutely necessary and likely to be effective.
+TLS clients may have policies that forbid redaction, so label redaction should only be used when it's absolutely necessary and likely to be effective.

 # Acknowledgements